data-matt/data-matt.github.io/_posts/2021-09-26-Introducing-CockroachDB-to-Apache-Hop-Incubating.md

 ---

 In this post we'll find out how we can start development on a ETL pipeline whilst working with CockroachDB.
-CockroachDB, the distributed SQL database is not a stranger to a wide variety of 3rd party tools, however there is one tool that enables developers to design, run and debug workflows that everyone can easily use that we have missed.
+CRDB the distributed SQL database is not a stranger to a wide variety of 3rd party tools, however there is one tool that enables developers to design, run and debug workflows that everyone can easily use that we have missed.
 Apache [Hop] is a visual development tool that "aims to facilitate all aspects of data and metadata orchestration".
 This is the first in my series on CockroachDB paired with Apache Hop.

 [Hop]: https://hop.apache.org/